jlpteaching/comparch/modules/gem5/_posts/2000-03-01-assignment1.md

 ### Step III: Using different compiler optimizations

 In this step, you'll be using different compiler optimizations to run the same matrix multiplication program.
-Compiler optimization flags are options that can be used to improve the *performance* of the program at the expense of compilation time and the ability to debug the program.
+Compiler optimization flags are options that can be used to improve the *performance* of the program.
 The default version of the matrix multiply program is compiled with the flag `-O2`:

 ```sh
 g++ -o mm mm.cpp -static -O2
 ```

 We have compiled binaries with flags `-O0` and `-O3`.
+The former the a binary without any compiler optimizations.
+The latter applies modt of the optimizations that gcc (or llvm/clang) supports.
-The former reduces the compilation time and makes debugging produce expected results.
-The latter optimizes the code to the maximum possible limit.
-This *usually* means that there are less number of instructions in the more optimized version of the program.
+This *usually* means that there are fewer instructions in the more optimized version of the program.
 Let's look at the following computation: $z = \alpha x + y$.
 This operation first multiplies $\alpha$ and $x$, and then adds $y$ to the result.
 Assume that x, y and z are all float.
-In modern processors, these two steps are usually combined to do a `multiply and accumulate` operation in a single step.
+In modern processors, these two steps are usually combined in a single `multiply and accumulate` or `MAC` operation.
 If the compiler detects such computations, it'll try to optimize this from two `ld` and one `st` to a MAC operation like `fmadd.d` instruction.
 When we look at the assembly, it generates an `fmadd.d rd, rs1, rs2, rs3`.

 Use the `HW1TimingSimpleCPU` and `HW1DDR3_1600_8x8` for this step.

 Before running any simulations try to answer this question, which has 4 parts:

 1. Which program do you think will perform better?
-What part of the Iron Law are you optimizing in this step?
-Do you think if you use CSIC ISA, the results will further improve?
+2. What part of the Iron Law are you optimizing in this step?
+3. Do you think if you use CSIC ISA, the results will further improve?
 Why?

 In your report, answer the same questions after simulation supported with data.
-A complete set of simualtion data for this step should include **2 configurations** (1 for -O0 and 1 for -O3)
+A complete set of simualtion data for this step should include **two configurations** (one for -O0 and one for -O3)

 ### Step IV: General questions